-I love how I always get stuck dealing with poor customer service as it gives me something to write about in this blog.
+I love how I always get stuck dealing with poor customer service as it gives me something to write about on this blog.
 My latest issue is with UPS who have posted about before.

-I ordered some books through Amazon, specifically the publishing division Create Space.
-The books arrived but some of them were water damaged.
+I ordered some books through Amazon; specifically, the publishing division Create Space.
+The books arrived, but some of them were water damaged.
 It had been raining quite a bit so I didn't think much of it that UPS couldn't keep the box dry.
-So I called Amazon and told them the issue and they promptly reshipped the order.
-A few weeks go past and I received an email from Create Space saying, "We have been contacted about a package pending delivery.
-We were contacted today by UPS regarding order #, they contacted via email and tried to call, however there was no phone number in the account.
+So I called Amazon and told them the issue, and they promptly reshipped the order.
+A few weeks go past, and I received an email from Create Space saying, "We have been contacted about a package pending delivery.
+We were contacted today by UPS regarding order #, they contacted via email and tried to call, however, there was no phone number in the account.
 Please call UPS and provide them with the tracking number so you can arrange a delivery today.
-Otherwise the package will be abandon as today is the last day they can keep it."
+Otherwise, the package will be abandon as today is the last day they can keep it."

 Notice they said that UPS tried to contact me via email.
-I can clearly state, they didn't not try to contact me via email.
+I can unequivocally state, they didn't try to contact me via email.
 So this was the first I heard of the reason for the delay.
-Which I was wondering about but since it was over the Christmas holiday I figured that was the reason for the delay.
+Which I was wondering about but since it was over the Christmas holiday, I figured that was the reason for the delay.
 Anyway, I called UPS that same day to find out why they weren't able to deliver it and it turns out that they had my name on the package but not the business that I was receiving it at.
 I was having it sent to my work because I knew someone would sign for it.
-After speaking to the person on the phone, he said he had it corrected and it would be getting shipped to the correct address.
+After speaking to the person on the phone, he said he had it corrected, and it would be getting shipped to the correct address.

-A few days go by and I checked the UPS website to see what the status was and it said, "The company or receiver name is incorrect.
+A few days go by, and I checked the UPS website to see what the status was, and it said, "The company or receiver name is incorrect.
 This will delay delivery.
 We're attempting to update this information. / This package was abandoned by both the sender and receiver."

 So I called again and spoke with someone who we will name Hellen who told me that the package was considered abandoned and was going to be destroyed.
 Yes, destroyed.
-Luckily it was just some books but what if it was some one of a kind family heirloom?
+Luckily it was just some books but what if it was some kind of a family heirloom?
 I explained to Hellen that I spoke with someone the previous week who told me he updated the name correctly.
 She looked and said they had a record of it, but there was nothing she could do now.
 So after some back and forth she told me I could have the shipper contact them.
 I respond with, "let's contact the shipper right now.
-I will do a three way call and get this sorted." but Hellen wasn't allowed to do three way calls.
+I will do a three-way call and get this sorted." but Hellen wasn't allowed to do three-way calls.
 So I respond, "so what you are telling me is, your company messed up the shipment and you are not going to try to correct that?"
 She responded with a yes.
 That the policy is that they can't do anything.
 So like most people would do in this situation I asked for a supervisor.
 After some back and forth about this, she puts me on hold and eventually comes back to me that her supervisor is on a call with another customer.
-Apparently I'm not the only one with UPS shipping issues.
+Apparently, I'm not the only one with UPS shipping issues.

 After getting off the call with the unhelpful "can't do anything" girl Hellen, I contacted Create Space who told me they will reach out to UPS.
 I don't know for sure if they actually did, but I can say I never heard back from Create Space even though the person I talked to said she would email me after contacting UPS.

-After going back and forth she says something about being able to contact the delivery people, the ones who actually work in the warehouse and drive the trucks.
-So I say, lets contact them.
-Of course she can't do it herself but says she will reach out to someone and have them contact me.
+After going back and forth, she says something about being able to contact the delivery people, the ones who actually work in the warehouse and drive the trucks.
+So I say, let's contact them.
+Of course, she can't do it herself but says she will reach out to someone and have them contact me.
 I'm doubtful that this will happen but relent and eventually get off the phone.